-- (2) If the person is convicted on the indictment, the Grand Court - - (a) shall consider whether the conditions specified in section 88A(1) were satisfied; and - (b) if they were satisfied,
+- (a) shall consider whether the conditions specified in section 88A(1) were satisfied; and - (b) if they were satisfied, it shall state to him the substance of the summary offence and ask him whether he pleads guilty or not guilty.

-- (3) If the person pleads guilty, the Grand Court shall convict him, but may only deal with him in respect of that offence in the manner in which a Summary Court could have dealt with him. - (4) If the person does not plead guilty, the Grand Court shall remit the matter to the Summary Court in respect of the offence except as provided by subsection (5).
+- (3) If the person pleads guilty, the Grand Court shall convict him, but may only deal with him in respect of that offence in the manner in which a Summary Court could have dealt with him. - (4) If the person does not plead guilty, the Grand Court shall remit the matter to the Summary Court in respect of the offence except as provided by subsection (5). - (5) If the prosecution informs the Grand Court that they will not submit evidence on the charge relating to the summary offence, the Grand Court shall dismiss it. - (6) The Grand Court shall inform the clerk of the Summary Court of the outcome of any proceedings under this section. - (7) Where the Court of Appeal allows an appeal against conviction of an offence which may be tried either summarily or on indictment which arose out of circumstances which were the same as or connected with those giving rise to a summary offence of which the appellant was convicted under this section - - (a) it may set aside the conviction of the summary offence and give the clerk of the Summary Court notice that it has done so; and - (b) it may - (i) remit the summary offence to the Summary Court to be re-tried; or - (ii) direct that no further proceedings in relation to the offence are to be undertaken.

-- (5) If the prosecution informs the Grand Court that they will not submit evidence on the charge relating to the summary offence, the Grand Court shall dismiss it. - (6) The Grand Court shall inform the clerk of the Summary Court of the outcome of any proceedings under this section. - (7) Where the Court of Appeal allows an appeal against conviction of an offence which may be tried either summarily or on indictment which arose out of circumstances which were the same as or connected with those giving rise to a summary offence of which the appellant was convicted under this section - - (a) it may set aside the conviction of the summary offence and give the clerk of the Summary Court notice that it has done so; and - (b) it may - - (i) remit the summary offence to the Summary Court to be retried; or - (ii) direct that no further proceedings in relation to the offence are to be undertaken, and the proceedings before the Grand Court in relation to the offence shall thereafter be disregarded for all purposes.
+and the proceedings before the Grand Court in relation to the offence shall thereafter be disregarded for all purposes.

-- (8) A notice under subsection (7) shall include particulars of any direction given under paragraph (b)(i) of that subsection in relation to the offence. - (9) The references to the clerk of the Summary Court in this section are to be construed in accordance with section 10 of the Summary Jurisdiction Law (2006 Revision).
+- (8) A notice under subsection (7) shall include particulars of any direction given under paragraph (b)(i) of that subsection in relation to the offence. - (9) The references to the clerk of the Summary Court in this section are to be construed in accordance with section 10 of the Summary Jurisdiction Law (2019 Revision).